davestroud/movie_trailer/README.md

 # movie_trailer
 Short Movie Trailers

 Short Movie Trailers has a movies poster as well as a short movie trailer.

+ More info to follow